ryandavidhartman/ScalaSchool/docs/Installation.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.151-b12, mixed mode)
 ```

 Move to the next section.
-Otherwise you'll need to install a JDK
+Otherwise you'll need to install 1.8 version of the oracle JDK

+Follow the [setup instructions](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) to download and install.
+Once the installation is complete, very the installation by running the following command in a terminal session:

-If you are running OSX and a [Homebrew Cask](https://github.com/caskroom/homebrew-cask) user, from a terminal run:
+Alternatively if you know you won't need the 1.8 version of the JDK and if you are running OSX and a [Homebrew Cask](https://github.com/caskroom/homebrew-cask) user, from a terminal run:

 ```bash
 $ brew cask install java
 ```

-Alternatively follow the [setup instructions](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) to download and install.
-Once the installation is complete, very the installation by running the following command in a terminal session:

 ### Installing sbt
 Check to see if sbt is already installed: